erodrigufer/gitAutomator/README.md

 -h Display usage/ man page
--m Perform multiple commits with one single call of this script -s Print git status at the start of the script
--v Display the current version/release
+-m Perform multiple commits with one single call of this script -s Display all files that have been modified since last commit at the star    t of the script -v Display the current version/release

 ```